david420Revature/BugCatcher/README.md

 suites
 - *Runner

-Execute Runner class to run test suite.
+Execute Runner class' to run test suites.
 Some test suites are only semi-automated.
-A pop up applet will appear to prompt the user from step to step to perform the neccessary tests.
+A pop up applet will appear with prompts to perform the neccessary tests.